ubergarm/flask-mongo-app/README.md

 flask-mongo-app
 ===============

-A Python Flask Web App Development Skeleton w/ mongoDB
+A Python Flask Web App Development Skeleton using mongoDB

-(I'm a n00b, just getting started on this...)
+I'm a n00b, just getting started on this to learn some tools.

 Try it out!
 -----------